codegenos/codegenos.github.io/content/posts/react-error-boundary-guide/index.md

   relative: true
 ---

-When your React application crashes, the default behavior is brutal: the entire component tree unmounts and the user sees a blank white screen. **Error Boundaries** are the mechanism React provides to contain these crashes and show meaningful fallback UI instead.
+When your React application crashes, the default behavior is brutal: the entire component tree unmounts and the user sees a **blank white screen**.

+**Error Boundaries** are the mechanism React provides to contain these crashes and show meaningful fallback UI instead.
 This guide covers how rendering errors work, what Error Boundaries can and cannot catch, and how to implement them in a production-ready way.

 > **What you'll learn:**
-> - The difference between rendering errors and runtime errors
+> 1. The difference between rendering errors and runtime errors
-> - Why `try/catch` inside a component cannot stop a child crash
+> 1. Why `try/catch` inside a component cannot stop a child crash
-> - How to implement a class-based React Error Boundary from scratch
+> 1. How to implement a class-based React Error Boundary from scratch
-> - How to use the `react-error-boundary` library for a functional-component workflow
+> 1. How to use the `react-error-boundary` library for a functional-component workflow
-> - When and where to place Error Boundaries in your component tree
+> 1. When and where to place Error Boundaries in your component tree

 ## Where to Place Error Boundaries in Your React App